-Dr. Katrina E. Bell-Jordan currently serves as Dean of the College of Arts and Sciences at Northeastern Illinois University in Chicago, Illinois and Professor in the Department of Communication, Media and Theatre.
-She served for 7 years as Chair of the Department of Communication, Media and Theatre at Northeastern and 2 years as Associate Dean in the College of Arts and Sciences.
+Dr. Katrina E. Bell-Jordan currently serves as Interim President of Northeastern Illinois University in Chicago, Illinois, and Professor in the Department of Communication, Media and Theatre.
+Prior to this appointment, Dr. Bell-Jordan served for 3 years as Dean of the College of Arts and Sciences at Northeastern and 2 years in the College as Associate Dean.
+She also served for 7 years as Chair of the Department of Communication, Media and Theatre at Northeastern.
 Katrina joined the Department of Communication, Media and Theatre in 1997 as an Assistant Professor, teaching in the areas of media literacy/media theory, rhetorical theory and criticism, and news writing/journalism.
 Her research has focused on critical media studies, the politics of gender and race in the media, and the rhetoric of popular culture.
 She has published in journals such as Critical Studies in Media Communication, Women’s Studies in Communication, and Performance Studies; published book chapters on race and representation in the media; and written for the Cleveland Plain Dealer and the New York Daily News.
 Katrina has also served her local community since 2011 as an elected member of the Skokie, Illinois, District 68 Board of Education, where she is currently Board Vice President.